Skip to main content

 • Severity.
 Level of urgency detected for executing the update.

 • Classification.
-Category that corresponds to the update.
+Category assigned to the update.

-Approve or reject an unlisted update
+Manually approve or reject an uncataloged update

 uncatalog-patches